evidence-dev/duckdb_gsheets/docs/pages/index.md

 14. Run DuckDB and load the extension

 This token will periodically expire - you can re-run the above command again to generate a new one.

+## Getting a Google API Access Private Key

+Follow steps 1-9 above to get a JSON file with your private key inside.

+Use the value in the `"private_key"` field as the `SECRET` parameter.
+It will be in the format `-----BEGIN PRIVATE KEY-----\n ... -----END PRIVATE KEY-----\n`

+Folow steps 13 and 14.

+This private key by default will not expire.
+Use caution with it.

+This will also require an additional API request for every Google Sheets call, so it will take a small bit of extra time and you may want to use a token directly if you hit a rate limit of any kind.

 ## Limitations / Known Issues